 AR Hot Bagels – You can’t have a neighborhood guide including food recs without including the neighborhood bagel joint.
 Best enjoyed in the morning, especially if you want your favorite bagel flavor as they can sell out as the day goes on, for your classic bagels and cream cheese or bagel sandwiches.

-Red Hook Lobster Pound – One of the best things to do in Red Hook is eat at one of the many amazing seafood spots!
+Red Hook Lobster Pound – One of the best things to do in Red Hook is eat at one of the many amazing seafood spots, not to mention one of the best restaurants in Red Hook.
 The Red Hook Lobster Pound serves up New England style lobster rolls plus other seafood options all inspired by the cuisine of Maine and cocktails!

 Hyssop – This little, adorable storefront brought to us by chef Melinda Tracy introduces a curated collection of everything you need for hosting the perfect dinner from cool tea towels, cutting boards, beeswax candles to ceramic serving dishes and food ingredients like locally sourced honey, coffee, tea and other fun things!
 She also sells farm-to-table prepared meals to go.